fahuamancaja/TandemTrivia/README.md

  Complete for version 1.
 Needs work on reiterating instead of statically creating data within tabs in Angular.
  Need to add loading screen to provide user an indication of data loading.

- Next version will add Learn More link to direct to Tandem.
  Will also work on randomizing answer buttons

 ## License